tech-thinker/homebrew-tap/README.md

 If you have a package you'd like to add or improve, please follow these steps:

+1. Go to the repository [tech-thinker/homebrew-tap](https://github.com/tech-thinker/homebrew-tap).
-1. Fork the repository.
+2. Fork the repository.
-2. Create a new branch for your feature or bug fix.
+3. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
+4. Make your changes and commit them.
-4. Submit a pull request detailing your changes.
+5. Submit a pull request detailing your changes.

 ### License